Trails & Lakes Region

 As the name suggests, this region is also home to a tremendous number of lakes.
 Whether you want to boat or fish at Banks Lake, swim in the clear waters of Lake Chelan, or hike to a glacial pool in the Alpine Lakes Wilderness, you’ll have plenty of chances to dip your toes in the water.

 In addition to outdoor recreation, visitors can soak up arts, culture, and history in the region’s many towns.
-Chelan boasts a robust winery scene, while Ellensburg holds a top-notch rodeo each Labor Day weekend.
+Lake Chelan boasts a robust winery scene, while Ellensburg holds a top-notch rodeo each Labor Day weekend.
+Stehekin is one of the most remote places in the lower 48.
 For art galleries, museums, and fruit stands, turn to the towns of Winthrop, Twisp, and Wenatchee.

 Trails & Lakes: What to See & Do

 From wildlife watching and exploring ghost towns to taking in a rodeo, there’s no shortage of things to see and do in Washington’s Trail & Lakes Region.